setchy/thoughtworks-tech-radar-volumes/README.md

 ### How are the datasets updated?

-The CSV and JSON datasets are automatically checked for any updates weekly.
-For Google Sheets, this is currently manual.
+The CSV, JSON and Google Sheets datasets are automatically checked for any updates weekly.

 > [!NOTE]
 > _Thoughtworks typically publish a new technology radar volume twice per year._